 fanzines usually considered genzines: that of "semi-prozine" or semi-professional magazine.
-The only zine of this type successfully pinpointed seems to be Algol.
-Basically, it is also intended for a non-fam (or mundame) audience).
-Algol has numerous ads (unlike most fanzines), does sell a large (compared to other zines) number of copies, some in bookstores, and is said to regularily pay contributors for material.
+The only zine of this type succestended for a non-fan (or mundane) audience).
+Basically, it is also inads (unlike most fanzines), does sell a large (compared to other ularily pay contributors for material.

 Personalzine: A fanzine is always the editor's baby, but perhaps this type of fanzine can be considered even more so than a genzine.
 It is less ambitious.
 Usually personalzines are entirely editor-written or very close to this.
 Often, there are no neat sections of reviews and letters and articles; most personalzines do not use articles, rarely use letters, and reviews are editor-written.
 One issue may be all editorial (so to speak) while the next all letters and the next all review.
-The editor may ramble on about whatever he wishes: his trip to Europe, some good films or some good books he's recently experienced, a tangle with Bell Telephone, personal problems, or the latest sf convention....
+The editor may ramble on about whatever he wishes: his trip to Europe, some good films or some good books he's recently experienced, a tangle with Bell Telephone, personal problems, or the latest of convention...
 All this is fair game in a genzine, of course, so I'm not sure how to differentiate the two.
 Many fanzines have such a fine meld that the definition (whose importance is debatable) depends on the reader.
-As a rule, though, personalzines, are shorter and published more often, solicit little outside contributions (but enjoy feedback as much as anyone else), and are much more common.
+As a rule, though, personalzines, are shorter and published more often, solicit little outside contributions. butions (but enjoy feedback as much as anyone else), and are much more common.
 Because of the transient nature of a personalzine, it would be absurd to list particularly well-known ones.
 Their circulation is usually lower as well.